Sk3llington/Elastic_Stack_Server/README.md

 ### Using the Playbooks

-In order to use the playbooks, you will need to have an Ansible control node already configured (we use our Jump Box as the Ansible control node), copy the playbooks to the Ansible control node and run the playbooks on the appropriate targets.
+In order to use the playbooks, you will need to have an Ansible control node already configured (I use my Jump Box as the Ansible control node), copy the playbooks to the Ansible control node and run the playbooks on the appropriate targets.

-First, we SSH into the control node and follow the steps below:
+First, I SSH into the control node and follow the steps below:

 - Copy the playbook files to the Ansible control node.
 - Update the "hosts" file to include the groups of hosts representing the targeted servers to run the playbooks on.
 - Run the playbooks, and navigate to the ELK server to check that the installation worked as expected.

-First we connect to our Jump Box using the following command to SSH into the box:
+So first I connect to my Jump Box using the following command to SSH into the box:

 ```bash
 ssh azadmin@51.141.166.114